 Turns out, lots of righties would happily vote for Trump in 2020 as long as it freaks out liberals.

-If that’s right, then those conservatives need to rethink whose side they’re on.
+If he’s right, then those conservatives need to rethink whose side they’re on.

 The old political rules no longer apply.

 The question now is not bigger or smaller government or more or less regulation.
 The priority is defending the rule of law from those who would use the state as an instrument of their personal will and preventing a descent into kleptocracy.
 That’s something the mainstream left and the mainstream right ought to agree on.

 Similarly, ever-closer unionists and Euroskeptics need to bury the hatchet.
 The priority is saving the European project from those who would take the continent back to the days when every nation was forced to fend for itself.
 You don’t need to want a United States of Europe (I don’t) to see that no “Europe” at all isn’t a sensible alternative.

 The authoritarian challenge posed by Orbán and Trump — and Recep Tayyip Erdoğan and Jarosław Kaczyński and Vladimir Putin — will only be met if socialists, social democrats, liberals and conservatives unite.
 Now is not a time to pick each other apart.
 It’s time to make common cause against those who want to overturn liberal democracy altogether.